 My entire Azithromycin antibiotic regimen lasted 14 weeks and consisted of 1000 mg once a week (4x 250 mg capsules).

 However in 2017 a new concensus emerging among doctors

 is that many patients may require up to a year of a mixture of both azithromycin AND doxycyline.
-Dr. Wagshul in Miamisburg ohio has been doing this for years and reports a 90+ success rate in curing his patients of asthma.
-We have referred hundreds of patients to Dr. Wagshul from all over the world.
+One doctor in ohio has been doing this for years and reports a 90+ success rate in curing his patients of asthma.
 Dr. Hahn’s regimen worked well for many people including me, but even Dr. Hahn acknowledges in his latest protocol that doxycyline may be needed in many instances.